 To complicate things, plenty of legitimate coronavirus-related emails are circulating right now, making it easier to float malicious ones without drawing attention.
 Human resources departments are reaching out to employees about working from home, schools are updating parents on precautions and canceled events, and businesses are trying to ease customer concerns.

 In research shared by email, Tatyana Shcherbakova, senior web content analyst for the cybersecurity company Kaspersky, notes the phishing emails designed to mimic those from the WHO are particularly convincing.

-So consumers need to be vigilant and use common sense before clicking on an email about the coronavirus outbreak.
+So consumers need to be vigilant and use common sense before clicking on an email about the coronavirus outbreak as it can easily be part of the many coronavirus phishing scams.
 If a claim sounds too good to be true, it probably is.